linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 3 - Equilibrium in Capital Markets/Chapter 12 - Behavioral Finance and Technical Analysis.md

 # Example 12.1 Framing

-Consider a coin toss with a payoff of  $50 for tails.
-Now consider a gift of$ 50 that is bundled with a bet that imposes a loss of $50 if that coin toss comes up heads.
-In both cases, you end up with zero for heads and $50 for tails.
+Consider a coin toss with a payoff of  \$50 for tails.
+Now consider a gift of\$ 50 that is bundled with a bet that imposes a loss of \$50 if that coin toss comes up heads.
+In both cases, you end up with zero for heads and \$50 for tails.
 But the former description frames the coin toss as posing a risky gain, while the latter frames the coin toss in terms of a risky loss.
 The difference in framing can lead to different attitudes toward the risky payoff.

 Mental Accounting Mental accounting is a specific form of framing in which people segregate certain decisions.
 For example, an investor may take a lot of risk with one investment account but establish a very conservative position with another account that is dedicated to her child's education.
 Rationally, it might be better to view both accounts as part of the investor's overall portfolio with the risk-return profiles of each integrated into a unified framework.
 Nevertheless, Shefrin and Statman point out that a central distinction between conventional and behavioral finance theory is that the behavioral approach views investors as building their portfolios in "distinct mental account layers in a pyramid of assets," where each layer may be tied to particular goals and elicit different levels of risk aversion.